Eugen Steinach: Life and career

 The procedure was later discredited, but even at the peak of its popularity there were medical sceptics such as Morris Fishbein, who edited the Journal of the American Medical Association and in 1927 likened rejuvenation cures to finding gold: once the ‘cry of “gold, gold” was taken up by Steinach enthusiasts and famous actors, doctors and financiers had the operations, the newspapers reported their good news stories and there was an additional rush of applicants.
 Gertrude Atherton's 1922 novel Black Oxen involves a fictional endocrine treatment attributed in the novel to Steinach.
 William Butler Yeats had an outburst of lyrical poetry and a 'second puberty' after Haire 'Steinached' him on 6 April 1934.

 Steinach received six nominations for the Nobel Prize in Physiology from 1921 to 1938, although he never received the prize.

-Steinach worked with sexologist, Magnus Hirschfeld on developing what would eventually become transgender surgery.
-Steinach's experimental role in identifying the relationship between sex hormones (estrogen and testosterone) and human physical identifiers, had major consequences for gender reassignment surgery and hormone replacement therapy.
-Indeed this experimental science was then in its infancy in Vienna and developed over a period of 20 years with incomplete human experimentation, before two members of Hirschfeld's Institut für Sexualwissenschaft (Ludwig Levy-Lenz and Felix Abraham) carried out the first complete male-to-female gender reassignment surgery on a German subject, Dora Richter in 1931.
+Steinach worked with sexologist Magnus Hirschfeld on developing what would eventually become transgender surgery.
+Steinach's experimental role in identifying the relationship between sex hormones (estrogen and testosterone) and human physical identifiers had major consequences for gender reassignment surgery and hormone replacement therapy.
+Indeed, this experimental science was then in its infancy in Vienna and developed over a period of 20 years with incomplete human experimentation, before two members of Hirschfeld's Institut für Sexualwissenschaft (Ludwig Levy-Lenz and Felix Abraham) carried out the first complete male-to-female gender reassignment surgery on a German subject, Dora Richter in 1931.

 He died on 14 May 1944, during exile in Switzerland.
 Harry Benjamin, in a June 1944 obituary for his colleague, attributed the melancholy of his final years to his enforced exile in Zürich and the ‘unjust criticism’ of his rejuvenations and emphasised the ‘enormous impetus’ his work had for biochemists to concern themselves with all the endocrine glands.

 In popular culture

-Aldous Huxley's 1923 book Antic Hay makes mention of a, "a fifteen-year-old monkey, rejuvenated by the Steinach process."
+Aldous Huxley's 1923 book Antic Hay makes mention of "a fifteen-year-old monkey, rejuvenated by the Steinach process."